ths-community/podman/README.md

 ```

+First you may want to copy away the file "coreos" which contains the private key to a safe place.
-then the *public* key must be added to the ignition file (copy the full file content in [ ] at "sshAuthorizedKeys" )
+Then the *public* key must be added to the ignition file (copy the full file content in [ ] at "sshAuthorizedKeys" )

 ```